BartRoels/FomeZ.github.io/_posts/2020-04-22-azure-sentinel-learning-path.md

 - Automating and integrating

+- Deploying and Managing Azure Sentinel as Code

 - Roadmap - since it requires an NDA, contact your Microsoft contact for details.

 - Where to go next?